judsonlmoore/judsonlmoore.com/_posts/blog/2015-11-23-shafik-gabr-2015-fellowship-notes.markdown

 - Breakfast Speaker: [Aon Risk Services South, Inc.](https://www.aon.com/default.jsp)
 - AON is the primary sponsor of Manchester United
-- Insurance clearing house with global companie - risk assessment
+- Insurance clearing house with global companies - risk assessment
 - $15B global. $60M Atlanta.
 - Marsh & McLennan - biggest competitor
 - Cyber risk
   - Online - what we hear about when someone steals a bunch of data
-  - Offline - hard copy papers int he trash, lost/stolen phones, laptops, etc.
+  - Offline - hard copy papers in the trash, lost/stolen phones, laptops, etc.
 - Middle East presence?
   - Six or so offices in the Middle East, but not in Egypt
-  - Lots of clients in Egypt and they do work in-country a lot
+  - Lots of clients in Egypt, and they do work in-country a lot
 - Political risk management
   - [Online political risk map](https://www.aon.com/2020-political-risk-terrorism-and-political-violence-maps/index.html) (interactive) <-- very cool
   - Updated quarterly